The Human Development and Family Science PhD is a research doctoral program designed

-graduate students on research projects which integrate the theoretical and empirical
+research projects, which integrate the theoretical and empirical knowledge bases of

-associated with risk and resilience.
-Graduates develop into scholars able to conduct
+with risk and resilience.
+Graduates develop into scholars who conduct high-quality

-high quality basic and applied research, to provide relevant instruction, develop
+basic and applied research, provide relevant instruction, develop effective interventions

 Doctoral coursework includes:

-6 hours of core Lifespan Development and Family Theory
+Lifespan Development and Family Theory (6 credit hours)

 Our nationally known faculty are engaged in a cross section of collaborative research